c-marks13/Thread-Synchronization/README.md

 ## Special Notes

-A few of the files were given to us by our professor to help solve the problem such as the support.c file and the semaphore_support file.
-These files were given to help assist us but also to help her grade and test the project as well.
+A few of the files were given to us by our professor to help solve the problem such as the support.c, semaphore_support.c, and the make file.
+These files were given to help assist us but also to help her grade and test the students project as well.